 Mansfield is a somewhat small city located in the state of Louisiana.
 With a population of 4,946 people and three constituent neighborhoods, Mansfield is the 90th largest community in Louisiana.

 Mansfield is a very ethnically-diverse city.
 The people who call Mansfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mansfield residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Mansfield include English, German, Scandinavian, and French Canadian.
+Important ancestries of people in Mansfield include Irish, African, German, and Dutch.

 The most common language spoken in Mansfield is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Chinese and Spanish.